 - What attracts me to video online is humour.
-I still haven't learnt my son's trick of being able to watch TV and watch

-- )) something else at the same time.
+I still haven't learnt my son's trick of being able to watch TV and watch something else at the same time. - 3 minutes is probably the [limit] of how long an online video can be for me to consume it.

-Charles Robertson

-Global Chief Economist Renaissance Capital
+Charles Robertson Global Chief Economist, Renaissance Capital Arup Banerji Regional Director for Operations, EU, World Bank